 Capital expenditure on renewal or replacement of existing assets as a percentage of Asset Management Plan allocations.

-Council will maintain an asset renewal funding ratio of greater than or equal to 100% of Asset Management Plan.
+Council will maintain an asset renewal funding ratio of greater than or equal to 100% of Asset Management Plan (aligned with Council's Treasury Management Policy).